Together – we can make a difference!

 - What are some activities that can be arranged by a Green Team?
 What are some organizations you can connect with to support major activities/events?

-Step 5: Take Action – How to Form a Green Team Lesson Plan
+Take Action: How to LAUNCH a Green Team

 Lead students through the “How to Form a Green Team” activity with guided instructions.
 Check out “Pro Tips” with each step for useful help: